 So where does property investing fit into this matrix?
 Property and in particular commercial property has a unique characteristic.
-In a way it is a hybrid between fixed deposits / debt mutual funds and equity but with a lower downside risk and a higher upside possibility.
-Commercial property investors get monthly rental yield of 7-8%, which increase every year, plus a share of the capital appreciation of the property.
+In a way, it is a hybrid between fixed deposits/debt mutual funds and equity but with a lower downside risk and a higher upside possibility.
+Commercial property investors get the monthly rental yield of 7-8%, which increase every year, plus a share of the capital appreciation of the property.

 If chosen correctly, a smart asset manager can significantly lower the downside risk while keeping the upside potential intact.
 This according to me is where the Asset and the Asset Manager distinguishes itself.
 To see how we select and list properties at Property Share, be sure to see our blog How We Select Properties.

 Commercial property investment can return anywhere between 15-25% per year with 8% as the lower threshold thanks to the rental yield.
 Further two important factors make it a much better investment option compared to FDs – The annual rent escalation protects your investment from inflation and the lower tax regime protects your post tax returns.

 While an individual pays 33% tax on FD interest, rent is only taxed at 21%.
 If the FD/Post office schemes give a bonus that too is taxed at 33% whereas capital gains from commercial property are taxed at only 20% (lower after accounting for indexation).
 For understanding more about how tax works be sure to check our blog on Taxes in Property.